serverpod/cli_tools/README_config.md

 - Typed arg options: `int`, `DateTime`, `Duration`, user-defined `Enums`.
   - Automatic parsing and user-friendly error messages.
-  - Type-specific constraints, such as min/max for all Comparable option types.
+  - Type-specific constraints, such as min/max for all `Comparable` option types.
   - Multivalued options are typed, e.g. `List<MyEnum>`.
   - Custom types can easily be added and combined with the existing ones.
+  - See [Supported option types](#supported-option-types) for the complete list.

 - Equal support for positional arguments, with proper validation.
   - Arguments can be both positional and named, making the --name optional.